NUCLEAR MEDICINE TECHNOLOGIST

 The NMT Program is divided into two phases.
 Phase I is the didactic portion which is 99 training days long at the Medical Education and Training Campus (METC), Fort Sam Houston, TX.

-, the student completes twelve courses that provide the knowledge, information, and skills necessary to be successful while working in a nuclear medicine clinic.
+In Phase I, the student completes twelve courses that provide the knowledge, information, and skills necessary to be successful while working in a nuclear medicine clinic.
 These courses are: (1) math; (2) nuclear physics; (3) chemistry; (4) radiation safety; (5) radiation instrumentation; (6) radiopharmacy; (7) radiation biology; (8) hematology; (9) diagnostic procedures; (10) radiation therapy; (11) patient care; and (12) alternate imaging modalities (Positron Emission Tomography, Computed Tomography, and Magnetic Resonance Imaging).

-is 161 training days.
+Phase II is 161 training days.
 In this clinical phase of training, the student works alongside nationally registered technologists who demonstrate the practices and procedures discussed in Phase I. Under a clinical coordinator's tutelage, the student becomes competent in the myriad of diagnostic imaging procedures, radiopharmacy operations, and various other tasks essential to working in a nuclear medicine clinic.
 The specific clinical rotations in Phase II include: (1) diagnostic imaging; (2) radiopharmacy; (3) nuclear laboratory; (4) therapy procedures; (5) radiation safety; (6) administrative procedures; and (7) continuing education, which is followed by a senior rotation.

 Phase II sites include: